ESilguero1/RayCast3D/README.md

 - MSPM0 MCU
 - ST7735R LCD Display

+## Dependencies

+This library requires the following external Valvanoware files:

+- `inc/Clock.h` / `Clock.c` - Clock configuration and delay functions
+- `file.h` / `file.c` - File system support

+These files are provided in the ECE 319K Valvanoware distribution and should be placed in an `inc/` directory at the same level as the `RayCast3D/` folder.

 ## Getting Started

 See the course materials for integration instructions and usage examples.